Facial

 with patients own fat, and is a popular alternative

-to other wrinkle treatments.
+to other facial treatments.
 Fat transfer to

 the face is a safe, natural, non-allergenic